 The Neuroscience of Open-mindedness

-While there may not be recent research papers specifically on the neuroscience of open-mindedness, we can still discuss the topic based on established neuroscience principles and research on related topics such as cognitive flexibility and neuroplasticity.
+While there may not be recent research papers specifically on the neuroscience of open-mindedness, we can still discuss the topic based on established neuroscience principles and research on related issues such as cognitive flexibility and neuroplasticity.

 Open-mindedness, at its core, is a form of cognitive flexibility.
 It’s the ability to adjust one’s thinking in response to new information, to entertain diverse perspectives, and to adapt to changing circumstances.
 This cognitive flexibility is deeply rooted in the brain’s capacity for neuroplasticity, the ability to rewire and form new neural connections throughout life.